LJ-9801/NaN/README.md

 1. run "python requirement.py" to install the library

 ## TODO
-1. matrix indexing is curretly not avaliable
-3. dynamic typing
+1. dynamic typing
-4. GPU support
+2. GPU support

 ## Kernels To Be Implemented
 1. matrix factorization